 - Successfully represented a global bank in a securities fraud investigation.
 All four regulators closed the investigation without action against client.

-- Successfully represented a senior official of a Fortune 100 firm under investigation by DOJ for bribery of government officials in Latin America.
+- Succesfully represented a senior official of a Fortune 100 firm under investigation by the U.S. Department of Justice (“DOJ”) for bribery of government officials in Latin America.
 DOJ closed the investigation without action against client.

-- Successfully represented a senior manager of a Fortune 50 firm who was under investigation by DOJ for bribery of government officials in Europe.
+- Succesfully represented a senior manager of a Fortune 50 firm who was under investigation by DOJ for bribery of government officials in Europe.
 DOJ closed the investigation without action against client.

 - Successfully defended a large public infrastructure firm in Asian Development Bank Integrity proceedings.
 The regulator closed the matter without charges against the client.

-- Successfully represented a European construction/engineering firm in World Bank Integrity proceedings, negotiating a more than 80% reduction off the sanctions guidelines applicable to the matter.
+- Successfully represented a European construction/engineering firm in World Bank Integrity proceedings, obtaining a more than 80% reduction off the sanctions guidelines applicable to the matter.

 - Represented a global pharmaceutical company in an internal investigation into possible pay-to-prescribe schemes and public corruption in Argentina, Colombia, and Mexico.